1. Who Should Read This Book

-“The Greatest Story Ever Told… So Far” is a popular science book by Lawrence Krauss, focusing on the historical development as well as some of the prominent technical aspects of the Standard Model of Particle Physics.
+“The Greatest Story Ever Told… So Far” is a popular science book by Lawrence Krauss, focusing on the historical development and some of the prominent technical aspects of the Standard Model of Particle Physics.

 The central topics over which the author spent the most time were as follows:

-- Light and electromagnetism through the works for Faraday and Maxwell
+- Light and electromagnetism through the works of Faraday and Maxwell

 - Special Relativity and the constancy of the speed of light

 - Quantum mechanics with particular attention to the theory of Quantum Electrodynamics (QED)

 - The atom, with a strong focus on the nucleus’ composition

 - The strong force and proton and neutron decay

 - The Large Hadron Collider (LHC) at CERN

 - Symmetry and Spontaneous Symmetry Breaking